PhD Clinical and Health Psychology

 Please check the postgraduate Degree Finder to see the specific entry requirements, start date and application deadlines.

-Before you apply for any of our postgraduate programmes, you should check that you meet the entry requirements and you should have all your supporting documents ready.
+Before you apply for any of our postgraduate programmes, check that you meet the entry requirements.

 You will need:

-• Undergraduate degree certificate and transcript (and your MSc degree certificate and transcript should this be required)
+• Undergraduate degree certificate and transcript (and your MSc degree certificate and transcript if required)

 • Research proposal based on the criteria for the programme you are applying for – you must use the form template below for your proposal, otherwise it will not be considered